 - Crocus plants will multiply and come back year after year, bringing more blooms with them each time.

-- Although often called a bulb, crocus are actually grown from corms.
+- Although often called a bulb, crocus plants are actually grown from corms.

 - Plant crocus corms 3 to 4 inches deep, and a few inches apart, with the pointy end up, in well-draining soil, in the autumn for an early spring delight.